KimJorgensen/KungFuFlash/README.md

 ![Cartridge Case](pics/cartridge_case2.jpg)

 The PCB will fit the Stumpy Cartridge Case from TFW8b, you just need to drill some holes for the buttons and make a cut for the microSD card.
-If you plan to use USB you will need to cut a hole for that as well.
+If you have mounted the USB connector you will need to cut a hole for that as well.

 You can also 3D print a cartridge case as the one designed by bigby, [see here](https://www.thingiverse.com/thing:4153414).

 ![Kung Fu Flash PCB](pics/pcb_rev1.jpg)

-The gerber files and BOM can be found [here](https://github.com/KimJorgensen/KungFuFlash/releases/tag/v1.00).
+The gerber files and BOM can be found [here](https://github.com/KimJorgensen/KungFuFlash/releases/tag/rev.2).

 ## Supported Cartridges
 The following cartridge types are currently supported: